jovandeginste/jovandeginste.github.io/_posts/2016-05-29-migrating-internal-documentation-from-mediawiki-to-gollum.md

 ## 2. extract the single xml into separate yaml files per revision

 The big xml was - well, big: >700 MB.
 This means that parsing it as xml takes a while.
-I wrote a small Ruby script [xml2yaml](https://github.com/jovandeginste/mediawiki_to_gollum/blob/master/xml2yaml.rb) to extract the necessary information from `wikidump.xml` and write it to separate yaml files `./yaml/wiki/year/month/mday/timestamp_projectid_revisionid.yaml`.
+I wrote a small Ruby script [xml2yaml](https://github.com/jovandeginste/mediawiki_to_gollum/blob/master/xml2yaml.rb) to extract the necessary information from `wikidump.xml` and write it to separate `yaml` files `./yaml/wiki/year/month/mday/timestamp_projectid_revisionid.yaml`.

-## 3. convert the Wiki syntax in the yaml files to `html` and save it in a new yaml file
+## 3. convert the Wiki syntax in the yaml files to html and save it in a new yaml file

-Next, I wrote another small Ruby script [wiki2html.rb](https://github.com/jovandeginste/mediawiki_to_gollum/blob/master/wiki2html.rb) to convert the wiki syntax to `html`.
+Next, I wrote another small Ruby script [wiki2html.rb](https://github.com/jovandeginste/mediawiki_to_gollum/blob/master/wiki2html.rb) to convert the wiki syntax to html.
 I had to sanitize the input text to maximize the chance of usable output.
 The result was again saved in a similar structure, but with `./yaml/html/` at the root.

-The script takes any number of source yaml files and converts them sequentially.
+The script takes any number of source `yaml` files and converts them sequentially.
 I then ran the script in parallel using gnu's parallel:

 ```bash
 find yaml/wiki/ -type f -name '*.yaml' | parallel -N20 --gnu ruby wiki2html.rb
 ```

-This will launch the Ruby script once for each cpu core that I have, with 20 source yaml files each time (to reduce the startup overhead).
+This will launch the Ruby script once for each cpu core that I have, with 20 source `yaml` files each time (to reduce the startup overhead).
 This phase took way longer than step 2, even given that it ran in parallel.
 For the heck of it I wrote a quick and naive [progress](https://github.com/jovandeginste/mediawiki_to_gollum/blob/master/progress) script:

 Run it: